ownCloud on QNAP

 occ commands look a little different than on regular installations.
 The prefix

-docker exec is needed:
+system-docker-compose exec --user www-data owncloud is needed:

-docker exec --user www-data <owncloud-container-name> php occ <your-command>
+system-docker-compose exec --user www-data owncloud occ <your-command>

 For more information on which